 Testing for Food Sensitivities

-When assessing food allergies and food sensitivities, there are many blood spot and blood draw collection kits that your practitioner can use to find the foods that you may be reacting to.
+When assessing food allergies and food sensitivities, there are blood spot and blood draw collection kits that your practitioner can use to find the foods that you may be reacting to.
 An important point to note is - for food sensitivities - you actually have to have eaten the food in the last two weeks (preferably three days) for your body to make enough immunoglobulins to detect a reaction.
 Ask your practitioner for more information if you’re confused about this.

 Functional Medicine Treatment for Depression